VanillaICe-jpg/HielaBhot/README.md

 ## Events

-- guildMemberAdd = replies with a pong!, and the current ping / latency
+- guildMemberAdd = Creates an Embed when someone joins the server
-- guildMemberRemove = sends a message with the same text as your message and deletes your message
+- guildMemberRemove = Creates a Goodbye Embed when someone leave the server

 ### Notes: